Model Employment Practices Policies and Procedures Manual

 For most local units, the “CEO title” is the full-time Manager, Administrator or Executive Director and not an elected official except in a few municipalities such as Strong-Mayor Faulkner Act or Commissioner forms.
 Even many of these towns have a full-time professional CEO with the title of Manager or Administrator.
 In small local units, the CEO may be the Clerk.

 The Personnel Administrator assists the CEO in the implementation of personnel practices.
 This is typically the Human Resources Director, the Clerk, the CFO or the CEO’s assistant.
 Insert the appropriate title in the model.
 In many relatively small local units, especially small authorities, the CEO also performs the personnel administration functions.
-In these cases, modify or delete references to the personnel administrator (see Exhibit E).
+In these cases, modify or delete references to the personnel administrator.

 Advice concerning personnel matters is usually provided by an Employment Attorney or an Employment Advisor.
 However, the local unit may designate its General Counsel if experienced in employment matters.
 Where the model uses the term “Employment Attorney/Advisor title” insert the appropriate title.

 The MEL wishes to thank the numerous members and professionals who contributed their time and talent to prepare these models.
-The MEL Safety and Education Committee will continue its work to keep the models as up to date as possible.
+The MEL Model Personnel Committee and the Safety and Education Committee will continue its work to keep the models and training programs as up to date as possible.
 We encourage you to contact the MEL office if you wish to participate in this process.